pikulet/lumen/content/pages/about.md

 > Check out some of my projects [here](/pages/projects/).

-A dilettante in graph theory and urban geography.
+A dilettante in recreational mathematics.
 I enjoy historical fiction and dystopian novels.
-Open to book recommendations(: